ionic-team/ionic-portals/website/docs/examples/ecommerce-app.md

 sidebar_label: E-commerce App
 ---

 The Ionic Team has put together an E-commerce demo application for Android and iOS that uses both native layouts and web-based portals.
-The Android application uses Fragments with AndroidX navigation while the iOS application uses Storyboard/ViewController based views.
+The Android application uses Fragments while the iOS application uses Storyboard/ViewController based views.

 Below is a list of which portions of the app are native and which portions of the app are portals.